totokunda/apex/src/memory_management/README.md

 # Use your model normally - memory management happens automatically
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')
 model = model.to(device)

+# Wrapped layers are offloaded immediately by default, so calling `.to(device)`
+# is safe even if the model checkpoint is larger than available VRAM.

 x = torch.randn(32, 1024, device=device)
 output = model(x)